mikamautnerrohde/researchproject/rp-project-manual.md

 The final report is graded by both the internal and the external assessor.
 Their grades are averaged to arrive at a final score for the report, *except if the difference between their grades is more than or equal to 1 point*.
 In that case, the two assessors are expected to discuss their considerations with each other and arrive at a consensus grade.
 If such consensus cannot be reached, the examiner should reach out to the programme.

 ### Submitting the grade
-The examiner will receive an automatic e-mail once the student has submitted the final report to Datanose.nl.
-Through the link in this e-mail, the examiner can fill in the online grading rubric and submit the final grade.
+Both the internal and external assessor will receive receive an automatic e-mail once the student has submitted the final report to Datanose.nl.
+Through the link in this e-mail, they can grade the different components of the project.
+The examiner, finally, can submit the final grade, which is calculated as the weighted average of the average grades given by the assessors.

-In the case where the external assessor is the examiner, please note that the internal assessor should inform the examiner about the grades for the three different components.
+Upon completion of the grading, the examiner will be prompted with a grade registration form, available for download as a PDF or for digital signing using two-factor authentication.
+Printing the PDF, signing and scanning it and emailing it to info-mcs@uva.nl will allow the programme to register the grade.
+Also see: [https://github.com/tijmz/teaching-matters/wiki/Submitting-grades](Submitting grades) on our teaching wiki.

-Also note that upon submitting the grade, the student is immediately informed about the end result.
-It is a best practice to ensure that the student has spoken with the supervisor about the assessment results before submitting them to Datanose.
+Note that upon registration of the grade (through digital signature or processing by the programme), the student is immediately informed about the end result.
+It is a best practice to ensure that the student has spoken with the supervisor about the assessment results before submitting grades to Datanose.

 ## Miscellaneous issues
 ### Credits